ramk95/mould-it/README.md

     Hello world!
     {% endif %}

-Variable names can also be used to write if conditions.
+Variables can also be used to write if conditions.

     {% if x > y %}
     Hello Python!